react-cosmos/react-cosmos/docs/README.md

 };
 ```

 > React Cosmos picks up `webpack.override.js` automatically.
-Use `webpack.overridePath` if you prefer to customize the webpack config path.
+Use `webpack.overridePath` if you prefer to customize the webpack override config path.

 ## Troubleshooting